 If you have school age children, investing in your children’s education is one of the wisest investments you can make.
-There is no greater investment for your children’s future than education.
-However, education is also one of the most expensive decisions you can make.
+There is no greater head start to success you can give your children.
+Education is also one of the most expensive decisions you can make.
 There are seven reasons why physicians spend tens of thousands of dollars a year to send their children to private schools despite the high costs.

-In today’s world of increasing college education costs, is the cost of private school for your children worth the investment?
+Is the cost of private school for your children worth the investment?
 Like most financial decisions, the answer is, it depends.
-Let’s look at two young physician families with three children at home.
+Let’s look at a young physician family with three children at home.

 Despite private education for their children costing over $60,000 per year, the Tutelage family continues to prioritize their children’s education over other luxuries.
 With a combined income of $320,000, The $5,000 / month they have to save just for school is a considerable outlay, almost 30% of their take-home earnings each month.